-The 57-year-old star spoke out last year about slimming down from a size 16 to a size 12, and it seems that the mum-of-two has been continuing her weight loss journey ever since.
+The 57-year-old star start to speak out about slimming down from a size 16 to a size 12 last year, and it seems that the mum-of-two has been continuing her weight loss journey ever since.

 Nigella has always been open about her weight, having revealed that she lost an incredible two stone over two years through a mix of yoga and eating smaller portions.